karlospn/mytechramblings-site-source-code/content/posts/automate-azure-ad-app-registration-using-terraform.md

   value                 = "VT=uSgbTanZhyz@%nL9Hpd+Tfay_MRV#"
   end_date              = "2099-01-01T01:02:03Z"
 }
 ```

 Apart from creating the application I'm also creating a client secret to test the client credentials flow.

-Nonetheless there is another issue I found in the process.
-The issue is that I cannot grant consent to use the role in an automatically way, so I need to do it manually...
+Be mindful that the Terraform provider **cannot grant consent to use the role in an automatically way**, you need to do it manually or using a script.

 ![booking-app-grant-admin-consent](/img/aad-api-grant-admin-consent.png)